-In this quick tutorial you’ll learn how to draw a monarch butterfly in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Monarch Butterfly in 12 easy steps - great for kids and novice artists.

 Interesting Facts about Monarch Butterflies

 Monarch butterflies are large butterflies with wings that are orange with black veins and white dots.
 They inhabit some of the Pacific Islands, Western Europe, India, and North, Central, and South America.
 Monarch butterflies are also called milkweed butterflies because their only source of food is the milkweed plant.

 - Female monarch butterflies have thicker veins on their wings than males.